 You’re just going to have to be yourself.
-You’re not very good at being anyone else…Sometimes you just have to go for it, even if you don’t believe in yourself.”
+You’re not very good at being anyone else.

 -Kate Goldstein, 1986-2014

-On June 22, 2014, the NESEA community learned that Kate Goldstein had died in India at the age of 28.
+Kate Goldstein was a PhD student at the MIT Building Technology department and a NESEA Board and Lifetime Member.
+On June 22, 2014, the NESEA community learned that Kate had passed away in India at the age of 28.
 Kate was working with the Students’ Educational and Cultural Movement of Ladakh (SECMOL) to install solar panels in the remote village of Phey.
-Kate was a PhD student at the MIT Building Technology department and a NESEA board and lifetime member.

 Click here to support the ValleyGives Campaign for the Kate Goldstein Fund for Emerging Professionals.